Find out about the VAT liability of insurance transactions and insurance related services.

 - exempt if the insurer belongs in the UK

-- outside the scope of VAT with input tax recovery if the insurer belongs outside the EU
+- outside the scope of VAT with input tax recovery if the insurer belongs outside the UK

-But where the insurer belongs in the UK or elsewhere in the EU, there is a right of input tax recovery where the insured party belongs outside the EU.
-Please see paragraph 12.3.1 for more information on this.
+But where the insurer belongs in the UK, there is a right of input tax recovery where the insured party belongs outside the UK.
+See paragraph 12.3.1 for more information.

 If a supply of claims handling services does not qualify for exemption as an insurance related service (see paragraphs 8.5 and 9.3), it will be liable to VAT at the standard rate when supplied in the UK and outside the scope with input tax recovery when supplied elsewhere.